jrichardlai/taskrabbit/README.md

 In an initializer file.

     Taskrabbit.configure do |config|
-      config.client_secret = 'your-client-secret'
+      config.api_secret = 'your-client-secret'
       config.base_uri      = 'https://sandbox.com'
       config.endpoint      = 'api/v2'
     end

 Available configuration options:

-   * client_secret: client secret that has been given to you by TaskRabbit
+   * api_secret: client secret that has been given to you by TaskRabbit
    * base_uri: uri of the server (not mandatory, default to https://www.taskrabbit.com)
    * endpoint: endpoint (not mandatory, default to api/v1)